thefstalphabet/algorithms/README.md

-# data-structures-and-algorithms
+# algorithms
-In this repo, I have stored all the Data Structures and Algorithms in C++ that I have stored while learning.
+In this repo, I have stored all the Algorithms that I know about.